Brunno-DaSilva/h-charis-online-store/README.md

- Having a main roo-reducer and store in the same directory makes it easy for me to understand what each one of them does and how to manage my state.
+ Having a main root-reducer and store in the same directory makes it easy for me to understand what each one of them does and how to manage my state.

 ### Demo: https://hcharis-store.herokuapp.com/